-You will be able to click a category that you have already created or created a new category.
+This is where you will be able to click a category that you have already created to have the new post filled under or add a new category for the post.

-If you would like to add your new post to a category that you have already created simply click on the box next to the category you desire.
-This will place the content in the specific category that you have chosen making it easier for your readers to find.
+If you would like to add the post to a category you have already created, click on the box next to the category name you want the post to be added to.
+This will place the content in the specific category you have chosen.

-If no category fits your content, click Add New Category.
+If there is no category that fits the content you are about to publish, click Add New Category.

-Type in the name you wish for the category in the box provided.
+Type in the name of the new category in the box provided.

 Providing high-quality content that is easy to be found by your readers will help you to build a loyal following.

 What Are Parent And Child Categories

-WordPress makes it easy to find relevant content for your readers by offering Parent Categories and Child Categories.
+WordPress also makes it easy to find relevant content for your readers by offering Parent Categories and Child Categories.

-A Parent Category is the main topic.
-Think of it as a filing drawer that is dedicated for bills.
+Parent Category is the main topic.
+Think of it as a filing drawer that is dedicated to bills.
 In that drawer, you have folders for all of the different companies that you pay bills to.
-If you need to find the electric bill, you open the filing drawer and pull out the folder dedicated for the electric.
+If you need to find the electric bill, you open the filing drawer and pull out the electric folder.

-WordPress lets you break down your Parent Categories into smaller (folders) Child Categories to make it even easier for your readers to find relevant content that they are searching for.
+WordPress also lets you break down your Parent Categories into smaller (folders) Child Categories to make it even easier for your readers to find relevant content that they are searching for.

 An example would be: